united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 "value":
 }
 ```
-- when torque value comes in fill in value and timestamp
+- when torque value comes in: fill in value and timestamp
 ```json
 {
 "timestamp_ms": 13498435234,